ndwarshuis/org-ml/README.md

 #### om-elem-headline-indent-subheadline `(index headline)`

-Indent the subheadline without moving its contents at `index` within `headline`.
+Indent the subheadline without moving its children at `index` within `headline`.

 ```el
 ;; Given the following contents: